IDP Program Description

 There is a substantial waiting list.
 Faculty, students, and staff in the Psychology Department and our partnership department families are given priority.
 Parents are advised to apply early (parents may apply as soon as they know they are pregnant or once adoption proceedings have begun).

-IDP has 7 full-time staff members: the Director, a lead teacher, four co-lead teachers and a full-time "floater."
+IDP has 7 full-time staff members: the Director, a lead teacher at each site, three teachers and a full-time "floater."
 Each has extensive training and experience in early childhood education and developmental psychology.
 Many of our teachers have Master's degrees in early childhood or child development.
 Additional staffing is provided by student interns.
 IDP has an unusually favorable adult:child ratio of 1:3 or better.

 The program is designed to benefit each child's development.
 Although child development is often divided into categories of cognitive, social, emotional, and physical, in practice all these aspects are inextricably intertwined and must all receive careful attention.
 The child's physical well-being, health, and safety are of first importance.
 Routines have been established to promote primary care.

 IDP is specifically set up to accommodate research and observation.
 There is an observation/seminar room with one-way glass and intercom access to the main play room.
 There is also a research room which allow for individual projects which could involve one-way glass observation and/or videotaping, and for the set-up of any apparatus.

 The program is designed to accommodate both cross-sectional and longitudinal investigation of infants, toddlers, their parents, and caregivers.
 In enrolling their children in the program, parents agree to be available for research and teaching for a few hours a month.
 All research or teaching involving interaction with the infants requires specific consent from the parents.

 In May 1996, IDP/Franz became the first UCLA child care program to receive accreditation by the National Association for the Education of Young Children (NAEYC), in recognition of our high quality.
 Only 5% of child care centers nationwide have earned this honor.